D4wnstar/aetherwisp/Electromagnetism/Electrodynamics/Fundamentals/Electromagnetic wave.md

 $$\mathbf{k}_{I}\cdot \mathbf{r}=\mathbf{k}_{R}\cdot \mathbf{r}=\mathbf{k}_{T}\cdot \mathbf{r}\quad\text{on the surface}\tag{2}$$
 Writing the components out gives us
 $$yk_{I,y}+zk_{I,z}=yk_{R,y}+zk_{R,z}=yk_{T,y}+zk_{T,z}$$
+where the $x$ components are zero because we are on the surface $x=0$.
 This is true only if the components are individually equal, so when $y=0$ we get
 $$zk_{I,z}=zk_{R,z}=zk_{T,z}$$
 and when $z=0$ we get
 $$yk_{I,y}=yk_{R,y}=yk_{T,y}\tag{3}$$